Dana94/2019-website/blog/2020-05-22-css-animations-part-1.md

 How long it takes for the animation to fully run.
 The value can be an integer or float with the unit for seconds (s) or milliseconds (ms).

-If you give 0 as the value, then no animation will happen.
+If you give 0 as the value, then the animation will not run at all.

 Example: